-Cloud backup services, like Code42 and CrashPlan for Small Business, create a copy of the files stored on your device so that you can recover them in the event that the originals become lost or corrupted.
-If your hard drive fails, or files become infected by a virus, Code42 or CrashPlan for Small Business can restore all of your backed up files.
-Additionally, with Code42 or CrashPlan for Small Business:
+Cloud backup services like CrashPlan for Small Business create a copy of the files stored on your device so that you can recover them in the event that the originals become lost or corrupted.
+If your hard drive fails, or files become infected by a virus, CrashPlan for Small Business can restore all of your backed up files.
+Additionally, with CrashPlan for Small Business:

 - Files are encrypted before they leave your computer, transmitted securely to their destinations, and remain encrypted at the destinations to ensure the security of your information.

 - Files are automatically backed up on a schedule and a real-time file watcher monitors your files for changes.

 - The Code42 app runs as a background service that doesn’t interrupt or slow you down while you do other things.